-- For the purposes of clause 21.1(a), material breach means a breach (including an anticipatory breach) that is serious in the widest sense of having a serious effect on the benefit which the terminating party would otherwise derive from: - (a) a substantial portion of this agreement; or - (b) any of the obligations set out in clause 5.7, 9.3, 10, 11, 12, 13, 15 or 16. - Without affecting any other right or remedy available to it, including without limitation a right or remedy under the Project Specific Supplementary Agreement, in each case in accordance with the provisions of the Project Specific Supplementary Agreement and this agreement, either party may terminate this agreement on giving not less than two months' written notice to the other party.
+- (a) a substantial portion of this agreement; or - (b) any of the obligations set out in clause 5.7, 9.3, 10, 11, 12, 13, 15 or 16. - 21.3 Without affecting any other right or remedy available to it, including without limitation a right or remedy under the Project Specific Supplementary Agreement, in each case in accordance with the provisions of the Project Specific Supplementary Agreement and this agreement, either party may terminate this agreement on giving not less than two months' written notice to the other party.